 What should I do immediately after a personal injury accident in Brooklyn?

 After any accident, your first priority should be getting medical attention, even if your injuries seem minor.
 Document the scene by taking photos, collecting contact information from witnesses, and preserving any physical evidence.
-Report the incident to the appropriate party — a property owner, employer, or police — and request a copy of any report filed.
+Report the incident to the appropriate party, whether a property owner, employer, or the police, and request a copy of any report filed.
 Avoid giving recorded statements to insurance companies without speaking to an attorney first.
 The steps you take immediately after an accident can significantly impact your ability to recover compensation.

 144 Nassau Ave